microsoft/reactxp/docs/docs/components/view.md

 // setFocusRestricted() below.
 // WARNING: For the sake of performance, this property is readonly and
-// changing it during the View life cycle will produce an error.
-restrictFocusWithin: boolean = false; // web only
+// changing it during the View life cycle will produce an error. restrictFocusWithin?: boolean = false; // web only

 // When the keyboard navigation is happening, do not focus on this view
 // and on all focusable elements inside this view.
 See also the companion